jkhandelwalhcke/Predictive_Paradox/README.md

 Accurate elecetricity demand forecasting is critical for power grid stability and efficient energy management.
 Overestimating demand leads to wasted geeration and financial lossed, while underestimating demand causes sever grid instability and load shedding.
 I was asked to build a robust machine learning pipeline to predict the short term power demand based on historical consumption, environmental factors,and economic indicators.
 Also, I was restricted to using classical machine learning models (Linear regressors or Tree based), prohibiting the use of DL architectures and autoregressive packages.
+Using the availabe dataset, we had to partition it into two different parts, one for training and the other for the test, where the last one year data was held back for testing.

 ## 3. Data Preparation and Anamoly Resolution:
 The provided dataset, since it represents real world data, contained a few inconsistencies and outlying spikes and drops in data that clearly weren't possible.
 Thus, rather than row deletion, I used linear interpolation to replace the inconsistent readings.
 A few of those were:
-* Z-score Anamoly : The main demand_mw time series data contained physically impossible data outliers such as a recorded spike of 121,000 MW in demand, when the average throughout the years was close to 8500 MW.
+* **Z-score Anamoly** : The main demand_mw time series data contained physically impossible data outliers such as a recorded spike of 121,000 MW in demand, when the average throughout the years was close to 8500 MW.
 Rather than simply deleting the respective rows or applying a rule that might not take into account the seasonal variations, I used new parameters such as demand_over_last_week, demand_over_last_24_hours, etc. which could help the model track the various timelines to explain seasonal variations, increased demands over a specific timeline, etc.
-* Weekend Mapping : To encode the weekdays, I checked the day-wise averages over the year, and against the expectation, it turned out that the lowest averages showed up on Fridays and Saturdays.
+* **Weekend Mapping** : To encode the weekdays, I checked the day-wise averages over the year, and against the expectation, it turned out that the lowest averages showed up on Fridays and Saturdays.
 Upon further investigation, it turned out, that the data is from the company Power Grid Company of Banladesh (PGCB), which operates in Bangladesh primarily, where weekends are generally assigned to Fridays and Saturdays, thus explaining the data.
 So, rather than taking the conventional weekends, I used this knowledge, since on weekends, the demand would be expected to be lower, since factories major consumers are closed.
-* Macroeconomic Integration : Finally, I integrated the World Bank report, forward filled the indicators snf merged the final data, aligning it all for the model to traing with a long-term baseline of the grid capacity and economic growth.
+* **Macroeconomic Integration** : Finally, I integrated the World Bank report, forward filled the indicators snf merged the final data, aligning it all for the model to traing with a long-term baseline of the grid capacity and economic growth.

 ## 4. Feature Architecture & Physical Intuition